Table of Contents

 - Messages from users whose accounts have been set with the moderation flag (very rarely occurs, but may if a user repeatedly ignores the rules or is abusive towards others).

-You should have received an email with the subject Your message to ffmpeg-user awaits moderator approval.
+You should have received an email with the subject Your message to <mailing list name> awaits moderator approval.
 A link is in the message that will allow you to delete your message unless a mailing list admin already approved or rejected it.